sbilikepy/ANC_test_task/README.md

 - **Twitter Bootstrap**: For basic styling of the web pages.
 - **Django ORM Seeder**: To populate the database with initial data.
 - **Ajax, JS**: For dynamic sorting and searching of employee records.

+## Note on Database
+To avoid having to populate the database from scratch, a database file with fake data is included in this project.
+If you want to use this pre-populated database, simply skip the seeding steps below.

 ## Installation